Human Resources: Upcoming Programs

 Healthy Living Workshops

 Get the tools you need to live well year-round.
 From expert nutrition and weight loss advice to exercise and disease prevention strategies, we can help you kick-start your body and embrace a healthy lifestyle.
 These free workshops are sponsored by Human Resources.
-For details and to register, visit www.hr.upenn.edu/myhr/registration or contact Human Resources at (215) 573-2471 or email@example.com
+For complete details and to register, visit www.hr.upenn.edu/myhr/registration and choose Health Promotions from the Browse by Category section.
+Or contact Human Resources at (215) 573-2471 or email@example.com

 —Division of Human Resources